teeso/beaconsync/README.md

 What's this for?
 ---

-Beaconsync is a WordPress plugin that makes it possible to associate WordPress posts with apps that detect Bluetooth Low Energy beacons (sometimes better known by Apple's trademark "iBeacon") so that whenever the app/device gets near a beacon, the app knows which content from the site is most relevant for that location.
+Beaconsync is a WordPress plugin standardizing association between WordPress posts and Bluetooth Low Energy beacons (sometimes better known by Apple's trademark "iBeacon"), so that whenever an app/device gets near a beacon, the app knows which content from a given site is most relevant for that beacon's location.
-This keeps content management simple, familiar, and webby, while enabling a growing class of mobile apps that display content based on location using beacons instead of GPS/Cell/Wifi triangulation.
+This keeps content management simple, familiar, and webby, while enabling a growing class of app/devices that display information based BLE signals instead of GPS/Cell/Wifi triangulation.

 Install the plugin
 ---